Police dog bites blind man in Tennessee church hostel, prompting lawsuit

 Officers told internal affairs they weren’t given clear information.
 All they knew was that “no one was supposed to be inside the building except for one person on the third floor.”

-“There was no reasonable basis for them to be in this part of the building in the posture they apparently were,” Maxwell’s attorney Jake Brown said.
+Maxwell’s attorney Jake Brown said, “There was no reasonable basis for them to be in this part of the building in the posture they apparently were.”

-According to the canine unit trainer, they’re not required to.
+According to the canine unit trainer, that’s not required.
 He told internal investigators an announcement “is encouraged on every building search,” but there are times you don’t want to “give your position away.”
 He said they’re also “encouraged” to have the dog off the leash during the search “as long as you know the building is secure.”

-We sent Dan Maxwell, a former officer and current professor at the University of New Haven, footage and internal affairs documents to get his opinion.
+Dan Maxwell, a former officer and current professor at the University of New Haven, viewed the footage and internal affairs documents and likened the incident to a “perfect storm.”

 “Trying to get better info before everybody goes in.
 Better info from the complainant, better info from dispatch,” he said.